John S. Bowers House

-John S. Bowers House is a historic home located at Decatur, Adams County, Indiana.
-It was built between 1900–1905, and is a three-story, Queen Anne style frame dwelling with 14 rooms.
+John S. Bowers House is a historic home located at Decatur, Indiana.
+It was built between 1900 and 1905, and is a three-story, Queen Anne style frame dwelling with 14 rooms.
 It sits on a stone foundation.
 It features stained glass and lead crystal windows and wraparound porch with Tuscan order columns.
 It was built by John S. Bowers, who owned a local quarry.

 It was listed on the National Register of Historic Places in 1979.